 Traditional Christian iconography shows the Madonna with celestial imagery, often standing within a crescent moon, twelve stars around her head.
 Or she may be shown with her blue cloak opened out like a stretch of heaven, offering mercy and protection to those beneath.
 Icon paintings may depict her with a picture of the Christ Child on her chest and these images are poetically referred to as Platytera ton ouranon meaning ‘more spacious than the heavens’ due to the enormity of what she holds within.
 In other references, Mary may be represented by the moon in its fullness; illuminated, she reflects Christ’s light to others, especially in times of darkness.
 And the full moon may remind us of the Host consecrated during the Eucharist; now we see it rising above the cross.

-is an artist working predominantly with paint.
-Her large-scale watercolours push the technical boundaries of the medium in unexpected ways, offering a visual and contemplative intensity.
+was an artist working predominantly with paint.
+Her large-scale watercolours pushed the technical boundaries of the medium in unexpected ways, offering a visual and contemplative intensity.
 This aesthetic depth is exemplified in Scintilla : the glittering speck, a triptych Reredos painting at Christ Church, Spitalfields

 in London.
 The paintings allude to Life, Death and Resurrection in Symbolic form.
 Scintilla follows a series of lunar paintings made for a solo exhibition at the Museum of the History of Science, Oxford

 , in 2007.
 The exhibition, moonscope, was sponsored by Arts Council England South East and by Winsor and Newton.
-Her current project examines air, fire and water in their various manifestations.
-This work was exhibited at Curwen and New Academy Galleries, London
+Her project examining air, fire and water in their various manifestations was exhibited at Curwen and New Academy Galleries, London

 , during September 2011.
 In November 2011 she was invited to join the Global Network of Watercolour Painters